-- The Supreme Court has held that neutral, generally applicable laws do not violate the Free Exercise Clause of the First Amendment, even if they happen to burden some individuals' religious exercise.21 - The birth control requirement does not target a

-- Twenty-eight states require coverage of birth control.22 The highest courts in both California and New York rejected Free Exercise challenges to these laws, holding that the laws were neutral and generally applicable and advanced the dual governmental interests in women's health and women's equality.23 - Other laws that advance gender equality have likewise been upheld against Free Exercise challenges.
-For example, a federal appellate court held that an employer violated Title VII and the Equal Pay Act by offering health insurance only to "heads of households"-which the employer defined as single persons and married men, not married women.24 The court rejected the employer's claim that these laws violate the Free Exercise Clause finding only a minimal burden on religion, if any, and that any burden was nonetheless justified by the government's compelling interest in eliminating gender-based employment discrimination.25 - The limited exemption to the birth control coverage requirement for churches and other houses of worship does not undermine the requirement's neutrality or general applicability.
-Rather, it further demonstrates that the requirement does not target religion.26
+- The Supreme Court has held that neutral, generally applicable laws do not violate the Free Exercise Clause of the First Amendment, even if they happen to burden some individuals' religious exercise. - The birth control requirement does not target a particular religion or religious practice.
+Its objective is to advance women's access to recommended preventive services, which serves important public health goals, and to remedy the disparity between men's and women's health care costs, furthering gender equality. - Twenty-eight states require coverage of birth control.
+The highest courts in both California and New York rejected Free Exercise challenges to these laws, holding that the laws were neutral and generally applicable and advanced the dual governmental interests in women's health and women's equality. - Other laws that advance gender equality have likewise been upheld against Free Exercise challenges.
+For example, a federal appellate court held that an employer violated Title VII and the Equal Pay Act by offering health insurance only to "heads of households"-which the employer defined as single persons and married men, not married women.
+The court rejected the employer's claim that these laws violate the Free Exercise Clause, finding only a minimal burden on religion, if any, and that any burden was nonetheless justified by the government's compelling interest in eliminating gender-based employment discrimination. - The limited exemption to the birth control coverage requirement for churches and other houses of worship does not undermine the requirement's neutrality or general applicability.
+Rather, it further demonstrates that the requirement does not target religion.

 A decision allowing bosses to use their religious beliefs to deny their employees birth control coverage would likely not stop there.
-Such a decision would likely give bosses the ability to impose their religious beliefs on their employees, denying employees access to other important health care services and the protections of civil rights laws.
+Such a decision would likely give bosses the ability to impose their religious beliefs on their employees in other ways, such as denying employees access to other important health care services and the protections of civil rights laws.

-The health care law requires coverage of many preventive services and a wide variety of essential benefits.
+- The health care law requires coverage of many preventive services and a wide variety of essential benefits.
 Allowing a boss to refuse to cover birth control could open the door to religious objections to covering other health care services.
-For example, based on his or her religious objections, a boss could refuse to allow a for-profit company to provide its employees coverage for immunizations, HIV screening, counseling for sexually transmitted infections, maternity care or, any medical care, denying employees access to critical health services.

-• Allowing bosses to deny employees' a legal right in the name of the bosses' religion could also give bosses the ability to use their religion to deny employees important rights and protections guaranteed by other laws.
-Religion has been used to justify discrimination on the basis of race and sex.27 A decision in favor of the for-profit companies could allow a boss to cite religious objections to get out of complying with minimum wage or equal pay laws.28 It could allow a boss to fire a pregnant employee because of a religious objection to sex outside of marriage.
+For example, based on his or her religious objections, a boss could refuse to allow a for-profit company to provide its employees coverage for immunizations, HIV screening, counseling for sexually transmitted infections, maternity care or, any medical care, denying employees access to critical health services. - Allowing bosses to deny employees a legal right in the name of the bosses' religion could also give bosses the ability to use their religion to deny employees important rights and protections guaranteed by other laws.
+Religion has been used to justify discrimination on the basis of race and sex.
+A decision in favor of the for-profit companies could allow a boss to cite religious objections to get out of complying with minimum wage or equal pay laws.
+It could allow a boss to fire a pregnant employee because of a religious objection to sex outside of marriage.